Sands-Willets Homestead: Barn and garden

 A contributing barn and a garden are also located on the property.
 The barn, which dates to the late 17th Century, was moved to the property in 1978.

 2020s renovations and accessibility upgrades

 The Historical Society received a grant for capital improvements, in December 2020.
 A $125,525 grant from the Robert David Lion Gardiner Foundation enabled the Society to renovate building's porch, and make other improvements, which enabled individuals in wheelchairs, or pushing baby stollers, to share in tours.
-The renovations were be made in ways that preserve the original heritage value of the house.
+The renovations were made in ways that preserve the original heritage value of the house.

 In popular culture

 Scenes for the HBO series Boardwalk Empire were filmed in the Sands-Willets House.